-- Economy Prior to the Coronavirus pandemic, the economy for the State was improving and with that an increase in revenues.
-This improvement has led to an increase in State funding for K-12 education by completely eliminating austerity cuts in 2018.
-With the election of a new Governor, we are hopeful and confident he will have a favorable plan for education funding.
+- Economy -The Coronavirus pandemic has been detrimental to our state revenues.
+We know we will find ourselves with a decrease in State revenues in the upcoming year.
+The Banks County Board of Education has dealt with this virus by offering face-to-face as well as virtual learning which adds to our expenses but is necessary in order to provide the best and safest learning environment for our students.
 Despite challenges, the Banks County School District is strong financially, and we remain optimistic about the ability of the School District to maximize all of the financial resources to provide a quality education to our students. - Capital Improvements The School District plans capital improvements as future capital needs arise due to increased student population and facility repair and maintenance needs.
 Specific capital expenditure plans are formalized in conjunction with individual general obligation bond issues and anticipated annual receipts of capital outlay funds from the State of Georgia Department of Education.
 In 2007 the School District completed construction of a new elementary school, a new transportation facility, and an addition to the high school cafeteria.
 The School District has also constructed nine new classrooms, an administrative suite, expanded the kitchen at the primary school and expanded the athletic complex at the high school.
-In 2014 the School District completed construction of 20 additional classrooms at the high school.
-In 2015 the School District added two lanes and resurfaced the high school track.
+In 2014, the School District completed construction of 20 additional classrooms at the high school.
+In 2015, the School District added two lanes and resurfaced the high school track.
 All heating and air conditioning units were replaced at the high school.
-In 2016 the School District purchased a new building to be used as a training facility/board office.
-In 2017 the School District built an indoor hitting facility.
-In 2018 the School District expanded the septic system at the primary school, purchased two buses, an agriculture truck and technology equipment.
-In 2019 the School District built an all-purpose building, five tennis courts and purchased two new buses.
+In 2016, the School District purchased a new building to be used as a training facility/Board office.
+In 2017, the School District built an indoor hitting facility.
+In 2018, the School District expanded the septic system at the primary school, purchased two buses, an agriculture truck and technology equipment.
+In 2019, the School District built an all-purpose building, five tennis courts and purchased two new buses.
+In 2020, the school system purchased three buses and three trucks.
 The School District regularly monitors anticipated capital outlay needs.

-- In fiscal year 2018 the School District began a one to one computer program.
+- In fiscal year 2018, the School District began a one to one computer program.
 This program consists of giving our students either a tablet or laptop to be used during the school year.
 This program will better prepare our students for state mandatory testing on computers.
-An even greater benefit to our students will be better preparing them for their after graduation pursuits whether it is additional education at a college or entering the work force. - On March 1, 2016, the voters of Banks County authorized the continuance of a one percent sales tax to raise no more than \$19,000,000 or to be collected for 20 consecutive quarters, whichever comes first.
-In conjunction with the continuing of this one percent sales tax, the voters authorized the School District to issue general obligation bonds in the amount of \$15,000,000.
-The School District issued \$9,775,000 of the approved \$15,000,000 general obligation bonds.
-The proceeds from these bonds will be used for (i) adding to, renovating, improving, equipping and furnishing existing school buildings and facilities, transportation facilities, physical education/athletic fields and facilities, classrooms, agricultural facilities and other facilities, (ii) acquiring, constructing, equipping and furnishing land, new school buildings and facilities, (iii) acquiring technology equipment, computer hardware and software, safety and security equipment and other school equipment, (iv) acquiring school buses and other school vehicles, (v) acquiring textbooks and band instruments and (vi) acquiring any capital property necessary or desirable for the foregoing purposes both real and personal. - In December 2019, a strain of coronavirus (COVID-19) began to spread worldwide, resulting in a severe impact to the United States economy in March 2020.
-The spread of COVID-19 has had a negative impact on virtually all businesses and individuals which comprise the tax base of all levels of government.
-The extent of this impact is uncertain but is expected to have negative results on financial operations, however the impact cannot be reasonably estimated at this time.
+An even greater benefit to our students will be better preparing them for their after graduation pursuits whether it is additional education at a college or entering the work force. - On March 1, 2016, the voters of Banks County authorized the continuance of a one percent sales tax to raise no more than \$19,000,000.00 or to be collected for 20 consecutive quarters, whichever comes first.
+In conjunction with the continuing of this one percent sales tax, the voters authorized the School District to issue general obligation bonds in the amount of \$15,000,000.00.
+The School District issued \$9,775,000.00 of the approved \$15,000,000.00 general obligation bonds.
+The proceeds from these bonds will be used for (i) adding to, renovating, improving, equipping and furnishing existing school buildings and facilities, transportation facilities, physical education/athletic fields and facilities, classrooms, agricultural facilities and other facilities, (ii) acquiring, constructing, equipping and furnishing land, new school buildings and facilities, (iii) acquiring technology equipment, computer hardware and software, safety and security equipment and other school equipment, (iv) acquiring school buses and other school vehicles, (v) acquiring textbooks and band instruments and (vi) acquiring any capital property necessary or desirable for the foregoing purposes both real and personal.